Adityaarora08/Cab-Booking-System-Full-Stack/README.md

 # Deployed Site- https://cabook-instantcabservices.netlify.app/

-Assignment Submission for Scaler SDE Intern Full-Stack Assignment - Cab System Frontend is build in React JS with backend using Firebase The website is deployed using netlify.
+Assignment Submission for Scaler SDE Intern Full-Stack Assignment - Cab System

+Frontend is build in React JS and for backend I've used Firebase.
+The website is deployed using netlify.

 Project Description-